admin-remix/Chromebook-Getter-Docs/docs/premium-account/speed-uploader.md

 ## How To Use

-* Have a Premium Account and the set upload feature is changed to the speed uploader by default.
+* Have a Premium Account and the Set Chromebooks feature is changed to the speed uploader by default.

 ## Video Walkthrough